Follow these guidelines to make your brainstorming sessions more engaging and impactful

-Whether you're a facilitator for a formal group brainstorm, or just looking for tips to conduct an informal brainstorming session, here are our 5 rules for better brainstorming.
+Whether you're a facilitator for a formal group brainstorm, or just looking for tips to conduct an informal brainstorming session, here are our 7 recommended rules for better brainstorming.

 As a means to avoid group conformity, group brainstorming sessions should either involve individual preparation or private contributions to a project at the outset.
 If you know your topic and stakeholders, you can give everyone time before the meeting to brainstorm individually, and then bring their suggestions to the wider group for discussion and refinement.

 This group brainstorming template is structured so you can generate creative ideas privately on your own, then come together again to share, discuss, and sort through everyone's ideas.
 It even includes some helpful rules for brainstorming to introduce at the beginning of the session.

 Alternatively, if you don’t have the luxury of pre-work, you can use a platform like Mural to collect ideas in real time while avoiding groupthink through Private Mode.
 This allows each person in the brainstorming session to think independently and not be influenced by other ideas from the group, but stay within the context of the individual session.